History of Château de Rochecotte

 The Treaty of Versailles

-In 1940, Rochecotte experienced a special episode.
-The French government, fearing that the German army would enter Paris, decided to evacuate the archives of the Ministry of Foreign Affairs to various châteaux in Touraine, including the most valuable at Rochecotte.
-The Germans were still looking for the Treaty of Versailles, which for them symbolized the humiliation of the 1918 defeat.
-Because of a mistake by a Ministry official, the German officer stumbles across the layette containing the real Treaty of Versailles.
-The treaty was returned to Goebbels under the majestic Lebanese cedar that adorns the façade of Château de Rochecotte.
-The treaty was then handed over to Hitler, who was staying in a wagon at the time, but we know that the wagon burned down some time later…
+In 1940, Rochecotte experienced a remarkable event.
+Fearing the German army’s entry into Paris, the French government decided to evacuate the archives of the Ministry of Foreign Affairs to various châteaux in Touraine, with the most valuable ones being sent to Rochecotte.
+The Germans were still searching for the Treaty of Versailles, which they saw as a symbol of the humiliation of their defeat in 1918.
+Due to a mistake by a ministry official, a German officer stumbled upon the bundle containing the actual Treaty of Versailles.
+The treaty was returned under the majestic Lebanese cedar that adorns the façade of the Château de Rochecotte.

 Emilio Terry died in 1969.
 He bequeathed the château to Henri-Jean de Castellane, who never lived there.
 The château remained closed for many years, before being sold on January 16, 1978 to Marcel Joly & Compagnie.
 This wealthy financier was related to the Michelin family.
 The estate was divided up, the château emptied of its furniture and precious objects, and Dorothée’s library dispersed.